 We have collaborated with our partner local authorities to produce best practice guidance through the Essex Design Guide and other equally important documents as referenced throughout this document, to help us shape our future.
-This includes in relation to planning for an ageing community, our health and wellbeing requirements, climate change mitigation and adaptation, more sustainable transport, education and the smart and digital technological needs that new places of the future will require.
+This includes in relation to planning for an ageing community, our health and wellbeing requirements, climate change mitigation and adaptation (including Net Zero development), more active and sustainable transport, education and the smart and digital technological needs that new places of the future will require.
 What we all - developers and local authorities alike - are looking for is to achieve good quality, well designed developments that are aligned with our climate targets and which are sympathetic to their surrounding environment, whether this is in an urban or rural context.